laurentkempe/GitDiffMargin/README.md

 ## Features

-* Supports Visual Studio 2012 through Visual Studio 2019 Preview
+* Supports Visual Studio 2012 through Visual Studio 2019
 * Quickly view all current file changes on
     * Left margin
     * Scroll Bars in map and bar mode with and without source overview